Progdrummer1/BellaBeat/Readme.md

 # Introduction
 In this case study BellaBeat has hired me as a junior data analyst.
 BellaBeat is a high-tech manufacturer of health-focused products for women.
 They sell several smart devices tracking activity, sleep, stress, and reproductive health.
-My task is to identify trends found in fitness data gathered by Fitbits, so not their own devices.
-By doing this they hope to be able to improve their marketing strategy.
+My task is to identify trends found in fitness data gathered by Fitbit.
+By doing this they hope to be able to gather valuable information to improve their own marketing strategy.

 To answer this question, I will go through the process of: